 - What have you completed since the last meeting?

-- What is getting in your way?
+- What is still in your way?

 Managing Regression Risk with Evolving Manual and Automated Test Cases

-- Test data generation
+- Generating test data

 - Loading test data into systems

-- Deployment of builds into the test environments
+- Deploying builds to test environments

-- Comparison of data outputs
+- Comparing data outputs

 Automating these tasks reduces overhead and allows the team to focus on developing and testing new features.